 2014 Toyota FJ Cruiser Review

-The 2014 FJ Cruiser is powered by a V6 engine that auto writers say makes adequate power for most situations, but can feel underpowered when attempting to pass or while going uphill.
-An automatic transmission is standard and a six-speed manual transmission is optional.
-Fuel economy is an EPA-estimated 16/20 mpg city/highway, which is comparable with the fuel economy of some of the FJ Cruiser's direct rivals, but also a bit low for an affordable midsize SUV.
+The Toyota FJ Cruiser has a V6 engine that test drivers report has a decent amount of power for the typical commute, but can feel sluggish when driving uphill or passing on the highway, auto writers say.
+The FJ Cruiser comes standard with an automatic transmission, and a six-speed manual is available.
+The EPA estimates that the FJ Cruiser earns 16/20 mpg city/highway, which is on par with similarly equipped SUVs, but is low for the affordable midsize SUV class.
 Test drivers say that off-roading is the FJ Cruiser's strongest ability, though they also write that it can’t match the on-road performance of competing crossover SUVs.
 Still, they say that if your primary focus is an off-road-capable SUV, the FJ Cruiser is comfortable enough to serve as a daily driver.

-Test drivers say the Toyota FJ Cruiser's cabin is simple and straightforward, befitting its utilitarian nature.
-They say that the design is very simple and there are lots of hard plastics, though most appreciate functional materials like rubber floors and water-resistant upholstery, which make the FJ Cruiser easy to wash out after a day of off-roading.
+Test drivers say the FJ Cruiser's simple, utilitarian interior styling fits its rugged nature.
+They note that there's hard plastic materials throughout the cabin, but they appreciate that rubber flooring and water-resistant upholstery make the FJ Cruiser easy to clean after off-roading.
 The five-seat FJ Cruiser has comparable cargo space to other five-seat SUVs in the class.
 Some auto writers like the easy-to-use climate and audio controls, while others say they simply look dated and unsophisticated.
 Standard features include a six-speaker stereo, a backup camera, satellite radio, Bluetooth and a USB port.
 Notable options include cruise control and an 11-speaker JBL stereo system.

 - "With tough 4-wheel drive underpinnings and countless Toyota Racing Development (TRD) accessories available, the FJ Cruiser is a serious off-road truck.
 But the Cruiser does require compromises in ordinary driving.
 First of all, it's hard to see outside the vehicle, especially if you're wondering what's behind you.
 The FJ's blind spots are as epic as its trail-busting ability.
 And then there's the fuel economy, which struggles to get out of the teens thanks to the Cruiser's boxlike aerodynamics." -- AutoTrader